 Pre-6 P-EBT 2022-2023: Food Benefits for Young Children in FoodShare Families

-I've heard that the COVID-19 Public Health Emergency (PHE) ends on May 11, 2023.
+I've heard that the COVID-19 Public Health Emergency (PHE) ended on May 11, 2023.
 How does that affect my child’s Pre-6 Pandemic Electronic Benefit Transfer (P-EBT) benefits?

 Food benefits for young children whose learning was affected by COVID-19